 I’m Jennifer Malloy, a blogger, vegan recipe developer, yoga teacher and entrepreneur based in Fort Worth, Texas.
-I began this version of this site in 2015 in order to begin seeing what it would be like to use my voice out in the world.
+I began this version of this website in 2015 in order to begin seeing what it would be like to use my voice out in the world.
 That was a scarier step than you might imagine.
 All recipes are created and designed by me, in my little 1950s kitchen.

 What I’m most passionate about is the written word, my favorite form of communication.
 I decided I would use these words for my favorite thing to do after a long week: bake and cook.